Msizazwek/pdsnd_github/README.md

 BikeShare Project

 ### Description
-Showing how these three cities use bikes
+Showing how these three cities use bikes.
+To travel to work.

 ### Files used
 chicago.csv